Reentry Permit Processing Time: How to Overcome Timing Issues

 Without a reentry permit, a US permanent can travel outside of the United States for less than a year and then reenter the country using their Green Card (Form I-551).

-If a US permanent resident leaves the United States for a year or longer, their green card is no longer valid to reenter the U.S. Instead, the permanent resident must apply for a returning resident visa (SB-1 Visa).
+If a U.S. permanent resident leaves the United States for a year or longer, their green card is no longer valid to reenter the U.S., and it is also important to ensure that your card remains valid and that any required green card renewal fee has been properly addressed before extended travel.
+Instead, the permanent resident must apply for a returning resident visa (SB-1 Visa).

 3. Passport/Travel Document: